KyleGoslan/SKTimer/README.md

 ##Example Scene

-Here is vary simple example scene that starts an `SKTimer` on a touch.
+Here is very simple example scene that starts an `SKTimer` on a touch.

 ```swift
 import SpriteKit